Wondering Is The Income League A Scam? You’re reading this blog post because you want to find out.

 It’s the affiliate marketing business model thousands use every day to monetize websites and to make money online.

-Jamie Lewis has an additional two hours of YouTube videos available that’s more about self promotion and less about making money online as an affiliate marketer.
+Jamie Lewis has an additional two hours of YouTube videos available that are more about self-promotion and less about making money online as an affiliate marketer.